 I’m not one of those people.
-I never cared much for caramel sauce on anything.
-But then I tried it DIY style.
-It’s a complete game changer, this homemade salted caramel.
-This will open up a whole new world for those who don’t typically gobble up caramel.
-Store-bought jars do not even come close.
+But then I tried this homemade caramel sauce; it was a complete game changer.
+This caramel sauce recipe will open up a whole new world for self proclaimed non-caramel-eaters.
+Even the fancy brands of store-bought caramel sauce do not even come close.

-Everything is better with Homemade Salted Caramel Sauce: ice cream, cake, pie, popcorn, apples… you name it.
-Whatever you want, this caramel sauce has you covered.
+Everything is better with Homemade Caramel Sauce: ice cream, cake, pie, popcorn, apples… all the desserts.

-It’s super easy to make, but it definitely helps to watch this video before starting up. 👆🏽
+Our caramel sauce is super easy to make, but it helps to watch this video before starting up. 👆🏽

 You only need four things.
 You probably already have these 4 things in your kitchen right now.

 Flaky sea salt is best here, but you can use coarse kosher salt in a pinch.
 Do not use regular table salt, as table salt measures differently by volume, and would be way too salty.
 Stick with coarse, flaky salt.